Myxedema Coma Overview

 Exams and Tests

-Blood gases are evaluated to check for oxygen and carbon dioxide levels.
+- Blood gases are evaluated to check for oxygen and carbon dioxide levels.

-An ECG of the heart is performed to check for disturbances in the activity of the heart.
+- An ECG of the heart is performed to check for disturbances in the activity of the heart.

-Additional tests are performed at the discretion of the treating doctor.
+- Additional tests are performed at the discretion of the treating doctor.

 If you have hypothyroidism, be alert to your condition.

-Call your doctor if you are concerned.
+- Call your doctor if you are concerned.

-Check your blood sugar level if you are diabetic.
+- Check your blood sugar level if you are diabetic.

-Warm yourself up with a warm blanket and seek help.
+- Warm yourself up with a warm blanket and seek help.

 People with myxedema coma are in a coma or nearly in a coma.
 They are not able to function normally.
 Friends or family members should take them to an emergency department immediately.
-Friends or family members should not give the person in myxedema coma any thyroid medication before taking him or her to the emergency department.
+Friends or family members should not give the person in myxedema coma any thyroid medication before taking them to the emergency department.
 If adrenal insufficiency is present, then administration of thyroxin (in the thyroid medication) will provoke an adrenal crisis.

-Electrolytes replacement as necessary
+- Electrolytes replacement as necessary

-Warming blanket if body temperature is low
+- Warming blanket if body temperature is low

-Glucose supplements if the blood sugar level is low
+- Glucose supplements if the blood sugar level is low